Bitters: History

 Another renowned aromatic bitters with nineteenth-century roots is Peychaud's Bitters, originally developed by apothecary Antoine Amédée Peychaud in New Orleans, Louisiana.
 It is most commonly associated with the Sazerac cocktail.

-A popular style of bitters that emerged from the period is orange bitters, the flavor of which ranges from dryly aromatic to fruity, and which is most commonly made from the rinds of Seville oranges and spices.
-Orange bitters are commonly called for in older cocktail recipes.
+A popular style of bitters that emerged from the period is orange bitters, the flavor of which ranges from dryly aromatic to fruity, and which is commonly made from the rinds of Seville oranges and spices.
+Orange bitters are often called for in older cocktail recipes.
 An early recipe for such bitters is in The English and Australian Cookery Book: "Make your own bitters as follows, and we can vouch for their superiority.
 One ounce and a half of gentian-root, one ounce and a half of lemon-peel, one ounce and a half of orange-peel.
 Steep these ingredients for about a month in a quart of sherry, and then strain and bottle for use.
 Bitters are a fine stomachic, but they must be used with caution."

 Bitters prepared from the tree bark containing the antimalarial quinine occasionally were included in historical cocktail recipes.
 It masked the medicine's intensely bitter flavor.
-Trace quantities of quinine are still included as a flavoring in tonic water, which is used today mostly in drinks with gin.
+Trace quantities of quinine are still included as a flavoring in tonic water, which is used mostly in drinks with gin.

-Pioneering mixologist Jerry Thomas was largely responsible for an increase in the popularity of bitters in the United States when he released How to Mix Drinks or The Bon-Vivant's Companion in 1862.
+Pioneering mixologist Jerry Thomas influenced the popularity of bitters in the United States when he released How to Mix Drinks or The Bon-Vivant's Companion in 1862.